casework/CASE-Implementation-Plaso/README.md

 # CASE/UCO Plaso implementation

+*Note: This POC is not ontology-correct!
+The Volatility example is more up to date.*

 This is an implementation of exporting [plaso](https://github.com/log2timeline/plaso) storage files into an RDF graph following the [CASE/UCO](https://github.com/ucoProject/CASE) ontology.